 Before talking about securing a bike I’d like to put forward four ideas that might help you deal with bike theft more efficiently.

 First, there is no such thing as complete “theft prevention“.
 You can’t “prevent” theft any more than you can “prevent” accidents or illnesses.
 You can minimize the chances of something bad happening, but you can’t prevent it entirely.
 Given enough time, skills, determination and the right tools anything can be broken into, cracked, cut, and stolen.
 Theft deterrent is a better term and a better strategy too.
-What you want to aim at is not a total elimination of any possibility of theft, since that is impossible, but at making your bike difficult enough, and undesirable enough, so that chances are the thief would pass it and move to an easier and more valuable target.
+What you want to aim for is not a total elimination of any possibility of theft, since that is impossible, but at making your bike difficult enough, and undesirable enough, so that chances are thief would pass it and move to an easier and more valuable target.
 Basically, a bike *will* be stolen, you just want to make sure it’ll be somebody else’s bike, not yours.
 It’s blunt, it’s harsh, but that’s what it comes down to.

 Second, “security” and “convenience” are mutually exclusive.
 Just like in the realm of computing: as you increase security, raise login and password requirements, introduce biometric readers, etc., using computers becomes less and less convenient.
 So, there is often a need to draw a line somewhere, to realize how much convenience you’re willing to give up for the increase in security and how much is at stake.
 What is it that you’re trying to protect, how much is it worth, and how much effort, time and money you want to spend on protecting it before security itself becomes a bigger hurdle.
 Do you really want a $90 Super Duper Bicycle Lock to secure a bike you bought on Craigslist for $30?
 Do you want your security solution to be so cumbersome that it’ll prevent you from using your bike in certain situations?
 Maybe.
 Maybe not.
 Perhaps avoiding the inconvenience of losing your ride is worth putting that expensive lock on a less expensive bike.
 Or perhaps the bike was cheap, but one of a kind, and you really love it, so it justifies using an expensive lock on it.
 Or indeed, it makes more sense to just buy another cheap bike if this one gets stolen, so investing a large chunk of cash in a high-end bike lock is an overkill.
 The choice is yours.